 With a whisper-soft voice and impeccable piano phrasing, she turned Manhattan's tiniest rooms into sanctuaries of sophisticated, witty jazz.

-Blossom Dearie's name was as unique as her sound.
-Hailing from a small town in New York's Catskill Mountains, she moved to New York City in the 1940s, initially finding work as a vocalist for big bands.
-But it was in the intimate jazz clubs of 1950s Paris where she truly found her footing, co-founding the vocal group the Blue Stars, which later evolved into the Swingle Singers.
-Returning to New York, she cultivated a fiercely loyal following at venues like the Blue Note and her own long-running residency at the tiny, legendary Danny's Skylight Room.
-Accompanying herself on piano with a deft, understated touch, she sang in a crystalline, girlish voice that was neither fragile nor naive, but rather sly and deeply musical.
-She was a curator of brilliant, offbeat songwriters, from Dave Frishberg to her ex-husband Johnny Mandel, and her recordings feel like confidential conversations.
-For decades, she was the secret favorite of musicians and connoisseurs who valued subtlety over spectacle.
+Blossom Dearie co-founded the Blue Stars in 1950s Paris, a vocal group that evolved into the Swingle Singers.
+Born in 1924 in New York's Catskill Mountains, she moved to New York City in the 1940s, singing for big bands.
+She returned from Paris to build a loyal following at the Blue Note and her long-running residency at Danny's Skylight Room.
+Accompanying herself on piano with an understated touch, she sang in a crystalline, girlish voice that was sly and deeply musical.
+She curated brilliant, offbeat songwriters like Dave Frishberg and ex-husband Johnny Mandel.
+Her recordings feel like confidential conversations.
+She died in 2009.

 1901–1927